Alimodian: Demographics

 In the 2020 census, the population of Alimodian, Iloilo, was 39,722 people, with a density of sigfig 39,722/144.82.
 It is the 22nd most populous municipality in the province of Iloilo.

+Languages

 The citizens of Alimodian are called Alimodiananon.
-The local language is Kinaray-a but Hiligaynon, English, and Filipino are also widely spoken.
+The main dialects of the town are Kinaray-a and Hiligaynon.
+English and Tagalog are also widely spoken.

+Religion

 The dominant religion is Roman Catholicism.

 Economy

 Alimodian is a third class municipality in the province of Iloilo.
 It has an annual income of P57,574,977 pesos making it the 20th largest economy in the province.
-The town and its people has access to excellent healthcare, banking, communication, transportation and commercial services.
+The town and its people have access to excellent healthcare, banking, communication, transportation and commercial services.
 Below is the socio-economic support services provided for the citizens and people in the municipality.